BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 ![bar](images/bitalinobar.jpg)
 ## 6. Live on the Web Browser <a name="browser"></a>

 Struggling with data acquisition in Python?!
-We've handled part of the heavy load for you, by creating [ServerBIT](https://github.com/BITalinoWorld/revolution-python-serverbit), an easy-to-install software bundle that runs in a service-like manner, continuously streaming data from the device to third-party applications (e.g. your web browser).
+We've handled part of the heavy load for you by creating [ServerBIT](https://github.com/BITalinoWorld/revolution-python-serverbit), an easy-to-install software bundle that runs in a service-like manner, continuously streaming data from the device to third-party applications (e.g. your web browser).

 Once installed, you need to configure the MAC address and channels to be acquired through the `config.json` by following the instructions described here:
 https://github.com/BITalinoWorld/revolution-python-serverbit#pre-configured-installers